alma100/chat-app/README.md

 ## Usage

 First of all, you have to create a new account.
-If every input field is correct you, submit button appear.
+If every input field is correct, submit button appear.

 ![reg-example](https://github.com/alma100/chat-app/assets/89401657/932c7b4b-78c7-4702-b627-48719efdd200)